zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 There are several methods to more efficiently update and maintain your configuration:
 * Leverage the command option order of precedence
-* Utilize a base array
+* Utilize a base profile or nested profiles

 ### Command option order of precedence